mezmer420/dashi/README.md

 # dashi
 ## _A Discord Bot_

+The code you're looking at is the result of someone who never used JavaScript before and one day decided to make a Discord bot.
+A lot of inefficiencies, a lot of hardcoded stuff, but hey, it works for me.

-A multi-function Discord bot created with Discord.js V14, intended for use in a lone server.
+A multi-function Discord bot created with Discord.js V14.
+Single guild bot.
 Features include unique phrase response ("dialects"), text and slash commands, an economy/inventory system, reaction roles, music features, and more.

 Created by mezmer420#7301

 I did not know how to program in any way, shape, or form prior to this project.
-I learned basic JavaScript as I was creating this bot, and even now I still have much to learn about JavaScript.
+I learned basic JavaScript as I was creating this bot, and even now I still have much to learn.
 This was and is a fun project for me!

-The bot has evolved significantly over time.

-## Features:
+## Current Features:

 - "Dialect" responses
 - General repsonses